The best easy vegan taco casserole recipe with nutritional yeast, salsa, tortilla chips, and black beans.

 - Bake at 350 degrees for 25-30 minutes, or until browned

-- Serve hot with fresh lime juice squeezed on top
+- Serve hot with fresh lime juice squeezed on top (don't skip this!)

 - Be sure to reheat any leftovers in the oven for best results